apache/drill/_docs/data-sources/004-json-ref.md

   The first index position of an array is 0.

+* Do not use a map, array or repeated scalar type in GROUP BY, ORDER BY or in a comparison operator.

 Drill returns null when a document does not have the specified map or level.

 Using the following techniques, you can query complex, nested JSON: